kps2507/kps2507/README.md

 # Welcome 👋

 Hey there!
-I'm <b>Karan Pratap Singh</b> — a tech enthusiast who loves diving into <b>Machine Learning, Large Language Models (LLMs), Data Engineering, and Data Analysis</b>.
-When I’m not building data pipelines or fine-tuning models, you’ll probably find me <b>playing guitar 🎸, hiking up a trail 🥾, or experimenting with something delicious in the kitchen 🍳</b>.
+I'm <b>Karan Pratap Singh</b> — a tech enthusiast who loves diving into <b> Data Analysis, Machine Learning, Large Language Models (LLMs) and Data Engineering </b>.
+When I’m not building data pipelines or fine-tuning models, you’ll probably find me playing guitar 🎸, hiking up a trail 🥾, or experimenting with something delicious in the kitchen 🍳.

 ## Highlights